-We are pleased to present voices from the area that range widely in age and tone.
-With that in mind, we strived to edit these submissions as little as possible to maintain the authors’ authentic narrative voices and styles.
+As always, we are pleased to present contributors of all ages and backgrounds, and we edit our submissions as little as possible to maintain the authors’ authentic narrative voices and styles.

-Please don’t forget to vote for your favorite published piece in the Readers’ Choice Award.
+Please don’t forget to log on to http://aglaun.org and vote for your favorite published piece for the Readers’ Choice Award.

 Paul Douglas McNeill II